potaytows/JonggyAdminside/README.md

 # Jongy Admin-Side
-This is an admin-side application for Jongy
+This is an admin-side application for Jonggy

 ## Contributors